flipkart-incubator/ultra-docs/docs/clients.md

 > This should be called only if you are using React Native.

-> Available only on JS SDK 1.0.0-beta.1 onwards, FK app v6.7 onwards and ultra SDK v1.9 onwards
+> Available only on JS SDK 1.0.0-beta.1 onwards, FK app v6.7 onwards and ultra SDK v1.9 onwards Please make sure you [do user-agent version check](clients/#detecting-presence-of-a-certain-feature) before accessing this API.
 ```js
 notifyPageLocationChange(currentUri: string, isBackNavigation: boolean): void
 ```